 How Condensing Furnaces Work

-A condensing furnace is a kind of heating system that uses a secondary heat exchanger to collect wasted heat from the furnace's exhaust gases.
-This reduces the quantity of energy wasted, increases energy efficiency and lowers carbon-monoxide emissions.
-It also requires less natural gas to produce the same rate of heat when compared to other types of furnaces.
+A condensing furnace is a type of heating system that uses a secondary heat exchanger to capture wasted heat from the furnace's exhaust gases.
+This decreases the quantity of energy wasted, enhances energy efficiency and lowers CO2 emissions.
+It also will take less natural gas to create the same volume of heat when compared to other types of furnaces.

 How Condensing Furnaces Differ from Non-Condensing Furnaces

-The life span of a condensing furnace will depend on the brand, model and other factors.
-Usually, a condensing furnace is likely to last between 10-20 years with proper maintenance and regular service.
-If you don’t schedule routine maintenance, the unit may have a significantly shorter life span.
+The life span of a condensing furnace is dependent on the brand, model and other factors.
+Generally speaking, a condensing furnace will last between 10-20 years with appropriate maintenance and regular service.
+If you don’t schedule routine maintenance, it may struggle to perform as well, ultimately failing earlier than anticipated.

 Do Variable-Speed Furnaces Run All the Time?

 A variable-speed furnace doesn’t need to stay on all the time.
-Instead, it runs at different speeds depending on the temperature in your Buellton home as well as the amount of energy it uses to reach that temperature.
+Alternatively, it runs at different speeds based on the temperature in your Buellton home as well as the amount of energy it needs to sustain that temperature.

-When sufficient energy is required to maintain your preferred temperature level, the furnace will increase to a higher speed in order to keep up with demand.
+When sufficient energy is needed to maintain your desired temperature level, the furnace will increase to a higher speed in order to keep up with demand.
 This allows for more efficient heating in your home while also providing quieter operation.

 Guide to Two-Stage Furnaces